 Stevia plants are often grown to the point of a sapling (for speed and consistent sweetness) in a greenhouse and then transplanted to fields in the late spring.
 Early studies of the plant noted that transplanting in April or May allowed for two harvests (summer and autumn), which increased yields.

 Stevia fields are often cultivated by small scale farmers.
 Harvesting takes place just as blooms appear for maximum sweetness.
 The leaves are then dried and made into a purified stevia leaf extract.
 The food grade stevia leaf extract is then often sold and exported to manufacturers who use it as the primary sweetening ingredient in stevia-based sweeteners.

 How sweet is stevia?

-Sugar is often recognized as the gold standard for sweetness – most alternative sweeteners are measured against sugar to see how they compare.
+Sugar is often recognized as the gold standard for measuring sweetness – most alternative sweeteners are measured against sugar to see how they compare.
 Stevia leaf extract, comprised of the best-tasting, purified parts of stevia plant, is estimated to be anywhere from 200 to 350 times the sweetness of sugar.
-That range in sweetness depends on how the stevia leaf extract was processed and which particular stevia plant it came from (the genus Stevia has 154 members).
+That range in sweetness depends on how the stevia leaf extract was made and which particular stevia plant it came from (the genus Stevia has 154 members).